openfun/handbook/accessibility.md

 ## Colors

-In terms of colors, fun-mooc already respects RGAA rules pretty well: it is understood that a minimum contrast ratio between text color and background color must be respected.
+In terms of colors, we should respect RGAA rules: it is understood that a minimum contrast ratio between text color and background color must be respected.

 However there is not only this rule to know about colors.
 We can mention one in particular to pay attention to.